ShineOnCom/homestead/readme.md

 ### Committing / Code Pushes

 Before committing code or submitting pull requests on github, be sure you remember to `npm run dev-full`.
-This is in review right now as we've `npm run production` spikes the CPU on our EC2 servers.
+On our main application server, we will run `npm run production` in our devops workflow on envoyer.

 ## More Documentation